-While researching my article about the best real estate advertising, I started to ponder the question about two well-known real estate listing platforms and which one is better; Zillow or Trulia?
+During the research for my last article, I started to wonder about two well-known real estate listing platforms and which one is better; Zillow or Trulia.

-I can break it to you in just two sentences: For marketing purposes Zillow is slightly better, but you have to take into consideration that both have merged into one platform.
+I can break it into two sentences: Zillow is slightly better for marketing purposes, but you have to consider that both have merged into one platform.

-Let’s dig a bit deeper and find out how both make money now.
+Let’s dig deeper and find out how both make money now.

 How Do Zillow and Trulia Make Money

-It features a large listing for home renting, buying, leasing, inquiring and renovating.
+It features an extensive listing for home renting, buying, leasing, inquiring, and renovating.

-On the one hand individual sellers can list their homes and on the other hand homebuyers can search properties for free.
+On the one hand, individual sellers can list their homes, and on the other hand, homebuyers can search for properties for free.

-The main income comes from selling advertising to real estate pros, such as real estate agencies, brokers and realtors who want to sell properties and from property managers or landlords looking for tenants.
+The primary income comes from selling advertising to real estate pros, such as agencies, brokers, and realtors.
+It also helps property managers or landlords to find tenants.

 It is called the Premier Agent and Broker program.

-Prices for advertising depend on market demand by location and competition.
-As a realtor or broker you can pay them per lead or per 1000 impression (per 1000 ad views, also called CPM).
+Advertising prices depend on market demand by location and competition.
+As a realtor or broker, you can pay them per lead or 1000 impressions (per 1000 ad views, also called CPM).

-If you are a property manager looking for tenants it’s slightly different.
-Here you pay them per click, per lease, or also per lead.
+If you are a property manager looking for tenants, it’s slightly different.
+Here you pay them per click, lease, or lead.

 The cost per 1000 impressions CPM on Zillow could be over $100 (source).

-And if you pay per lead the costs are in the ballpark of between $20 and $60.
+And if you pay per lead, the costs are between $20 and $60.

-Trulia was bought by Zillow in mid-February of 2015.
-So much for being different.
+Trulia was bought by Zillow in mid-February 2015, so much for being different.

-It is like Zillow, a two-sided platform and generates most of its revenue from subscription products and advertising.
+It is like Zillow, a two-sided platform that generates the most revenue from subscription products and advertising.

-In terms of fees it took me some time to find some information about them.
-It’s not like on other websites, where you may be used to find a menu item on top where it says ‘pricing’.
+It took me some time to find some information about fees.
+It’s not like on other websites, where you may be used to seeing a menu item on top where it says ‘pricing.’

-From what I could find out, their focus is now rather on rental listings that you can promote, and the monthly fee is $29 according to their website.
+From what I learned, their focus is now on rental listings that you can promote, and the monthly fee is $29, according to their website.

-Since Trulia was acquired by Zillow, further advertising is managed through the Premier Agents features of Zillow.
+Since Trulia was acquired by Zillow, it manages advertising through the Premier Agents features of Zillow.

 ‘Advertisers previously using Trulia Local Ads and Trulia Mobile Ads will now be converted to Zillow Premier Agents and appear across both sites and mobile apps; agents can no longer purchase Trulia Local Ads or Trulia Mobile Ads.’